0xcert/framework/docs/connectors/atomic-deployments-guide.md

 await mutation.complete();
 ```

-Now we can sign the order and then send the signature as well as order definition trough arbitrary channels to the account that will execute it.
+Now we can sign the order, and then send the signature, as well as the order definition, through arbitrary channels to the account that will execute it.

 ```ts
 const signature = await gateway.sign(order);
 ```

-In case of out guide we will just switch to another metamask account to execute the order.
+In this guide, we will switch to another MetaMask account to execute the order.

 ```ts
 const mutation = await gateway.perform(order, signature);
 await mutation.complete();
 ```

-If we did everything correct the atomic swap will peform succesfully otherwise an error will be thrown telling us what went wrong.
+If we did everything correctly, the atomic swap would perform successfully; otherwise, an error will be thrown, specifying what went wrong.